U2's Bono fitted with metal plates, screws after bike accident

 "Bono has injured his arm in a cycling spill in Central Park and requires some surgery to repair it.
 We're sure he'll make a full recovery soon, so we'll be back!" it said.

-An orthopedic surgeon told the magazine that Bono would need intensive therapy but was expected to make a full recovery.
+An orthopaedic surgeon told the magazine that Bono would need intensive therapy but was expected to make a full recovery.
 It was also unclear how Bono's injuries will affect the group's upcoming tour.

 Last month, Bono also revealed on a British talk show that the reason he always wears his trademark sunglasses was because he has suffered from eye disease glaucoma for two decades.
 Glaucoma can lead to damage to the optic nerve and gets worse over time.
 Without treatment it can result in blindness.